 Notice to all owners and/or occupiers of land in the Town of Mosman Park.

-Pursuant to the powers contained in Section 33 of the above Act, you are hereby required on or before 1 November of each year or within fourteen days of the date of you becoming an owner or occupier, should this be after 1 November, and thereafter up to and including 31 March the following year to clear all flammable materials, immediately inside all external boundaries of the land and also immediately surrounding all buildings situated on the land.
+Pursuant to the powers contained in Section 33 of the Bush Fires Act 1954, you are hereby required on or before 30th November of each year or within fourteen days of the date of you becoming an owner or occupier, should this be after 30th November, and thereafter up to and including 31 March the following year to clear all flammable materials, immediately inside all external boundaries of the land and also immediately surrounding all buildings situated on the land.

 If it is considered to be impracticable for any reason to clear firebreaks as required by this notice, you may apply to the Council or its duly authorised officer not later than 15 November, for permission to provide firebreaks in alternative positions on the land.
 If the Council or its duly authorised officer does not grant permission, you shall comply with the requirements of this notice.